-You may apply to more than one major/division; the fee for each application is $125.00 U.S. Should you be accepted into both, you would need to select one in which to enroll.
+You may apply to more than one major/division.
+You will need to submit an application fee for each application.
+Should you be accepted into more than one program, you would need to select one in which to enroll.
+Students may not be enrolled in more than one major.

-Audition week at MSM for Fall 2018 will take place from Friday, February 23rd to Friday, March 2nd (excluding Saturday).
-More specific audition dates for each instrument will be listed as soon as information is available, usually in mid-December.
-Auditions are held on campus in one of our many halls.
-Musical Theatre applicants will have the option to audition on campus or at one of the regional auditions (Unifieds) earlier in the year.
-May Auditions for Fall 2018 will be held in mid-May, though not all programs are open for this late round of auditions.
+May Auditions for Fall 2021 will be held in mid-May, though not all programs are open for this late round of auditions.
 Please contact the Admissions Office by email at firstname.lastname@example.org, or by phone at 917-493-4436, for more information.

-Please visit the Audition Information page to find out if you are eligible for a recorded audition.
+Please visit the Prescreening & Audition Information page to find out if you are eligible for a recorded audition.

-Applicants can locate repertoire requirements by visiting the Audition Information page.
+Applicants can locate repertoire requirements by visiting the Prescreening & Audition Information page.

 Yes.
-Andersen Residence Hall opened in the fall of 2001.
-The 19-story hall is adjacent to the academic building and contains student residential rooms, practice rooms, Wi-Fi, mailboxes, a lounge and outdoor patio, laundry, vending and an exercise room.
+Andersen Residence Hall is a 19-story hall that is adjacent to the academic building and contains student residential rooms, practice rooms, Wi-Fi, mailboxes, a lounge and outdoor patio, laundry, vending and an exercise room.
 It can house up to 450 students.
 The hall is staffed with a full-time professional residence life director and student resident assistants are located on every floor.
 Security coverage at the residence hall operates twenty-four hours a day, seven days a week.